kolonialno/shop-skeleton/README.md

 ## Design

 `designs/cart-empty.png` and `designs/cart-filled.png` show the shop with an empty and an active cart.
 Use them for inspiration.
-They show discounted prices and a "Du sparer" row — ignore those, discounts are out of scope.

 ## Before you submit